freeCodeCamp/freeCodeCamp/guide/english/bash/bash-cd/index.md

 - `-` can be used to move to the previous directory.
 For example, you are in `/A`, then cd to `/B`, use `cd -` and you are back to `/A`
 - `~[number]` will cd to that entry from the output of `dirs` directories can be pushed on poped to the 'dirs' stack using `pushd` and `popd` respectively.
 - Typing only `cd` will move to the home directory works same as `cd ~`
+- Typing 'pwd' will show you which directory you are currently working in.

 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Cd_(command))